geraintluff/jsfx-pad-synth/README.md

 # PadSynth

-This is a synth written in REAPER's JSFX language.
-It is included in my [JSFX collection](https://geraintluff.github.io/jsfx/), which supports ReaPack.
+This is a synth written in REAPER's JSFX language, producing sounds that are thick and smooth.

+Demos are available in the `demos/` directory, and some presets are in `padsynth-presets.rpl`.

+To install using ReaPack, add my [JSFX collection](https://geraintluff.github.io/jsfx/).

 To install by hand, copy `pad-synth.jsfx` to REAPER's `Effects/` directory.
-This synth uses a [JSFX UI library](https://github.com/geraintluff/jsfx-ui-lib) for its interface - you'll need to have `ui-lib.jsfx-inc` in the same directory as this synth for it to work.
+You will also need `ui-lib.jsfx-inc` from the [JSFX UI library](https://github.com/geraintluff/jsfx-ui-lib) in the same directory as this synth for it to work.

-Demos are available in the `demos/` directory, and some presets are in `padsynth-presets.rpl`.

 ## Features